Private secondary education has the largest number of establishments

 To account for non-response in the non-certainty strata, the adjusment factors, and (n/n') was multipled with the sampling weight (W) of each of the sampling unit.
 The sampling weight which is defined as N/n was recomputed as

-Total response rate for Private education activities sector with TE of 20 and over was 84.6 percent (992 out of 1,173 establishments).
-This include receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.
+Response rate for Education sector for establishments with TE of 20 and over was 99.6 percent (1,058 out of 1,062 establishments).
+This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Concepts and Definitions of Terms